ElektraInitiative/libelektra/doc/decisions/3_in_review/change_tracking.md

 ## Decision

 Plugins and application developer can enable changetracking via a contract.
-Store deep-duped returned keys in a separate KeySet, which we might be able to reuse as internal cache later on.
+Store deep-duped copy-on-write returned keys in a separate keyset, which we might also use as [internal cache](../4_decided/internal_cache.md).
 The whole changetracking logic lives within `libelektra-kdb`.
 We provide an API for developers with `libelektra-kdb`.